 - The Robinsons from The Amazing World of Gumball all resemble muppet characters and have Marionette Motion, though they're actually CGI.
 They even have tags describing their fabric makeup, threads, and stuffing inside of their bodies, implying they're literally muppets come to life.

 - The characters from MAD's "Flammable" and "SpongeWow" sketches.

 - Used in Robot Chicken's "Born Again Virgin Christmas Special" in a sketch parodying Emmet Otter's Jug-Band Christmas .

 - A couple of Jim Henson Company-produced kids series of the recent past, Sid the Science Kid and Dinosaur Train are fully CGI.
 However, not only do the character designs resemble traditional Muppets, but they're performed like them as well.
 For some of the more complicated puppets on Fraggle Rock and other 80s Henson projects, Jim Henson and crew created radio control puppetry systems where a puppeteer operates a remote control that is translated into movement of the puppet by small motors.
 In the late '80s, Jim Henson, who was an early fan of CGI, had the idea that the controller output could instead be sent to a computer which then translates it into a rough first pass version of an animated character that is then cleaned up in post.
-The first such character, Waldo C. Graphic, appears in the Muppet*Vision 3D attraction at Walt Disney World.
+The first such character, Waldo C. Graphic, appears in The Jim Henson Hour and the Muppet*Vision 3D attraction at Walt Disney World.
 The system was later refined by a team lead by Jim's son Brian, and has been used for projects like the aforementioned series.

 - You'd be forgiven for thinking that Muppet Babies (2018) used puppets.
 It's very good looking CGI that, according to Matt Danner, is accomplished using jiggle tech.